Blog

 The Foundation’s grants aim to improve literacy and learning as these are essential to succeeding in the multi-layered worlds of the arts and humanities, health and well-being, animal welfare, and the environment.
 Programs focus on inspiring learning, sparking imagination, and expanding opportunities for children.

-No Deadline; Submit Online Letter of Intent
+No Deadline; Submit Letter of Intent Online

 https://drseussfoundation.org